vveisard/lab-timeline/packages/@negabyte-studios+lib-timeline/README.md

 Timeline contains timeline sections.
 From here on, we'll refer to "timeline sections" as "sections".

-Sections have a _left bound_ and a _right bound_.
+Sections have a _minimum bound_ and a _maximum bound_.

 "time" is unitless parameter.

 Time has a direction.

-you can determine the _time in_ the section given a timeline time, time direction, section left bound, and section right bound.
+you can determine the positive time and negative time of the section given a timeline time, time direction, section minimum bound, and section maximum bound.

 Both timelines and their section have _status_: